of age, background

 Outside of work Shelly volunteers for local organisations and schools, play softball and manages both softball and rugby teams.

-Melle joined Family Works Taranaki as practice leader in early 2018.
+Melle joined Family Works Taranaki in early 2018.
 Mel is experienced in undertaking risk assessments for children and families and works in a child-centred way.
 She has facilitated social work and foster parent training, focussing on trauma and therapeutic foster care.

 Melle holds a Bachelor of Arts in Social Science and a Certificate in Human Sciences.
 She is a member of the Aotearoa New Zealand Association for Social Workers and the Social Workers Registration Board.